 Registering your internship with the Global Internship Program ensures that you remain enrolled at Georgia Tech and have access to GT support while you are abroad.
 Additionally, your international internship will be permanently noted on your Georgia Tech transcript.
 No tuition is charged.

-The last day to complete Spring 2018 Global Internship Program Registration during PHASE I Registration is Friday, December 8, 2017.
+The last day to complete Summer and Fall 2018 Global Internship Program Registration during PHASE I Registration is Friday, May 11, 2018.

-The last day to complete Spring 2018 Global Internship Program Registration during PHASE II Registration is Friday, January 5, 2018.
+The last day to complete Fall 2018 Global Internship Program Registration during PHASE II Registration is Monday, August 20, 2018.

 All global internship registration steps will now be completed by students in ATLAS, the new Office of International Education application system.
 CareerBuzz will no longer be used by GIP for internship registration purposes.

-The GIP Advisor will issue your permit and email you with the Course Reference Number once your internship has been approved.
+The GIP Advisor will issue your permit and email you with the Course Reference Number (CRN) once your internship has been approved.
 Once you have been issued the permit, you should register for the international internship/co-op course via OSCAR before the end of registration.